 When you first add a security group for staged rollout, you're limited to 200 users to avoid a UX time-out.
 After you've added the group, you can add more users directly to it, as required.

-While users are in Staged Rollout, when EnforceCloudPasswordPolicyForPasswordSyncedUsers is enabled, password expiration policy is set to 90 days with no option to customize it.
+While users are in Staged Rollout, password expiration policy is set to 90 days with no option to customize it.

 Windows 10 Hybrid Join or Azure AD Join primary refresh token acquisition for Windows 10 version older than 1903.
 This scenario will fall back to the WS-Trust endpoint of the federation server, even if the user signing in is in scope of staged rollout.